3DCdsc/About/docs/Recess_Week_Challenge_Stuff/q1_sol.md

 ## Efficiency of improved algorithm

-Notice that we only iterate through the array twice, and during the first set of iteration, we perform a maximum of three array-lookup operations (of $O(1)$ time complexity) per block, which gives us a total linear time complexity of $O(n)$!
+Notice that we only iterate through the array thrice, and during the first set of iteration, we perform a maximum of three array-lookup operations (of $O(1)$ time complexity) per block, which gives us a total linear time complexity of $O(n)$!

 The full solution (Python3) can be found below.